 The original St John’s in Farringdon is one of my favourite restaurants (if you haven’t come across Fergus Henderson’s imaginative dishes, get yourself there pronto) – but their bakery in Neal’s Yard is a totally different affair.

-First up, the doughnuts are one of those must-try London dishes that you simply have to get your hands on.
-Once you’ve finished with those, try a few other treats in-store and pick up a fresh loaf to bring home.
+First up, their doughnuts are one of those must-try London dishes you simply have to get your hands on.
+Once you’ve licked the irresistible sugar off your fingers, try a few other treats in-store such as croissants, eccles cakes, and muffins, before picking up a rustic fresh loaf to take home.

 Homeslice

-Chow down on a slice of their wood-fired bits of heaven or club together and get one of the impressive 20” whole pizzas.
+Chow down on a slice of their wood-fired bits of heaven or club together and get one of the impressive 20” whole pizzas to share with your mates (they’ll even make it half-n-half to cater to differing tastes), or, if you want to invest for the next day, to take home for tomorrow’s lunch!

 Compagnie Des Vins Surnaturels

-Parisian jaunt Compagnie Des Vins Surnaturels is one of our favourite spots in Neal’s Yard, as well as making it onto our guide to the best wine bars in London.
+Parisian jaunt Compagnie Des Vins Surnaturels is one of our favourite spots in Neal’s Yard, also making it onto our guide to the best wine bars in London.

-With over 400 expertly selected wines to choose from, you’re bound to find something to suit your tastes here.
+With over 400 expertly selected wines to choose from, we don’t suggest you sample each one in a single night.
+However, you will find something to suit your taste and budget.
 And the talented sommeliers are always on hand to help you decide where to start.

 The charcuterie boards and small plates go down a treat too – cheesy lobster rolls and a delicate selection of meats and cheeses that pair perfectly with the wines.